-The sculptures emerge from a sustained investigation into modernist sculptural history and process-based practice.
-Wall-mounted works constructed from reclaimed powder-coated steel — reduced to their structural logic — occupy the space between object, body and architecture.
-Hung in deliberate asymmetry, their warped geometries and protruding pipe elements signal a body and system under stress.
+My sculptures emerge from a sustained investigation into modernist sculptural history and process-based practice.
+Wall-mounted works constructed from reclaimed objects refigured or powder-coated steel and reduced to their structural logic, my work occupies the space between object, body and architecture.
+I place the work in deliberate questionable positions or asymmetry to create tension; their placements or in the case of the newest wall works, hang with warped geometries and protruding pipe elements to signal a body and system under stress.

-Central to the work is a parallel between pressure of object under stress and then body after an event, as reflections of contemporary human communication.
-This resonates with Byung-Chul Han's diagnosis in The Burnout Society, where modern life is understood as a condition of self-inflicted exhaustion — a culture that has mistaken relentless productivity for meaning.
-The fragile, provisional objects become physical registers of this condition.
-Materials are assembled with porous attention to time, passed eras, and accumulated residue.
-They undergo reconstruction — broken apart, reassembled, mutated across different periods — insisting on duration and return as acts of resistance against hyperactivity and erasure.
+Central to my work is a parallel between pressure of object under stress and then body after an event, as reflections of contemporary human communication.
+This resonates with Byung-Chul Han's diagnosis in The Burnout Society, where modern life is understood as a condition of self-inflicted exhaustion and a culture that has mistaken relentless productivity for meaning.
+The fragile, provisional objects, sometimes with readymade objects or heavy materials such as cement, become physical registers of this condition.
+I construct materials and assemble with porous attention to time, passed eras, and accumulated residue, where the work undergoes a system of reconstruction.
+Broken apart, reassembled, mutated across different periods, I force insisting the sculpture on duration and return to time, as acts of resistance against hyperactivity and erasure.
+I consider time, wind, electricity, for example, as important a material to my work, as say, cement or steel.

-What can a machine-based hierarchy — a "perfect object culture" — offer back to the humbled human form?
-The work continues to probe sculptural history, political power structures, and the consequences of inventions that destabilize the object.
-In their tilt and refusal to resolve, the work models a quiet, structural resistance.
+What can a machine-based hierarchy or a "perfect object culture", offer back to the humbled human form in a time of Artificial Intelligence and machine replaced production?
+My work continues to probe sculptural history, political power structures, and the consequences of inventions that destabilize the object.
+In their tilt or refusal to resolve, the work models a quiet, structural resistance.

 Caitlin Slegr Ross (b.
 Slegr/ b.
 1981, Los Angeles, CA) is a Czech / American living in Los Angeles.
 Caiti received her MFA in sculpture from Milton Avery School of Art, Bard College (2017), where she also received an MFA fellowship (2014 – 2016) and a teaching fellowship from Bard College in 2015.
 In addition, she received a teaching fellowship from Armory Center for the Arts in Pasadena, CA 2017 – 2018 and she received her BFA from ArtCenter College of Design, Pasadena, CA (2003-2006).
 Select solo and group exhibitions include Scope, Tri-Cluster in Berlin, DE (2024); Ruth Gallery, Pasadena, CA (2023); Hermitage, Los Angeles, (2022); Incident Report, Hudson, New York, (2016), Ono, Los Angeles, CA (2016); San Diego Museum of Art, San Diego, CA (2015); Waterfront, Kingston, NY (2015); Autonomie, Los Angeles CA (2012); Santa Monica Museum of Art, Santa Monica, CA (2008); Compact Space, Los Angeles, CA (2006); Washington Projects, Los Angeles, CA (2005); ArtCenter College of Design, Pasadena, CA (2005).
 Caitlin (Caiti Slegr) Ross is Art Department Chairperson and faculty at Immaculate Heart High School in Loz Feliz and lives in Los Angeles.